EvilHurricane31/sudoku/README.md

 if you get any error find bugs please let me know throught github

 also fist time putting code on here so sorry if its not perfect

+imports are
+pyglet
+ast
+numpy

+the imports should download them selfs but if not there they are